tschoffelen/tschoffelen/content/what-i-learned-this-week-week-14-2019.md

 ---
 title: What I Learned This Week (Week 14, 2019)
 date: 2019-04-05
 description: It can be frustrating as an entrepreneur that your personal wellbeing is often so entangled with how well your company and team are doing.
-Equally,...
 taxonomies:
   category:
     - Blog